friends-of-freeswitch/switchio/docs/apps.rst

 Call Applications
 =================
-*switchy* supports writing and composing call control *applications* written in pure Python.
+*switchio* supports writing and composing call control *applications* written in pure Python.
 An *app* is simply a `namespace`_ which defines **a set of event callbacks** [#]_.